Williamsburg Bray School: Architectural history

 The building's appearance was repeatedly altered through its use by multiple owners, resulting in multiple schemes for dividing the renovations and changes into discrete architectural history periods.
 A 2009 study on the house divided the changes into three periods: Period I (c.
 1735–c.
 1765), Period II (c.
 1805–c.
 1815), and Period III (1923 onwards).
 The 2021 inventory identified an original appearance with eight periods of alterations, including three from the building's 1930 move to William & Mary until the departure of the ROTC program in 2021.
 Prior to the 2020 dendrochronology, the 2009 study held that the earliest date of construction was 1734 based on attestation of a residential structure at the site but that surviving design and structural elements suggested a date in the latter half of the 18th century.

-Among the major alterations to occur over the course of the structure's history was the addition and deletion of multiple wings, the switch from a gable roof to a gambrel design, and late introduction of modern electrical systems.
+The building was originally constructed in as a Cape Cod-style home.
+The present building, restored by Colonial Williamsburg, retains much of the original material.
+Among the major alterations to occur over the course of the structure's history was the addition of multiple wings, the switch from a gable roof to a gambrel design, and late introduction of modern electrical systems.
 All but three original windows and the early 19th-century alterations were lost sometime around 1923 in renovations that deleted the rear shed wing.